 This information has been supplied by the Children's Action Plan Directorate and the Tertiary Education Commission.

-It is important that you read all of the information and policies surrounding terms and conditions before you apply to AIC.
+It is important that you read all of the information and policies surrounding terms and conditions before you apply to OPAIC.
 When you sign the declaration on the enrolment form, it means that you accept these terms and conditions.
 Please also ensure that you have read and understood the following policies before applying.